tomtom828/OCAJP8-EXAM/notes.md

 - Yes, you can put access modifiers in front of constructors (yes, even `private` )
 - TO call another constructor from within a constructor, you MUST use `this()`, you can NOT explicitly call `ObjectConstructorName()`!!!
 - Automatic boxing of 10.0 can occur in `add(Double d1, Double d2)` for `add(10.0, new Double())`
-- Yes, you can call on `super.methodName()` within child object
+- Yes, you CAN call on `super.methodName()` within child object
 - Class declared as `final` can't be inherited.
 Examples are: String, Integer, System etc. Ex class `MyString extends String` is not OK since String is final
 - Without `class Vehicle extends Car`, we will get a compilation error for `Vehicle obj = new Car();` ... and not an expection like classCastExpection
 - A constructor should have `super()` or `this()`  but not both

+#### Interfaces:
+- Any field in an interface is implicitly `public`, `static`, and `final`, whether these keywords are specified or not.

+#### Methods/Fields
+- Only 1 Variable Arity (`vararg...`) is allowed per parameter list, and it must be the LAST parameter in the method.
+- Vararg `...` must be attached to type, not the variable name.
+Ex `String... args` is OK and `String args...` is not.
+- Methods must have different signatures (i.e. input types) to be overloaded, the same inputs and a different output are not OK.
+- Parameters in a method CAN be `final`, just don't change their value within the method call
+- If no args are given, the `main()` methods gets an array of size 0 (and not `null`)
+- To `@Override` a method, the parameters must be the same and in the same order, AND the return type must be the same (or a subtype of the original, i.e. covariant)

-### Field Accessibilty Modifiers
+#### Memeber Accessibilty Modifiers
 - `private` - can only be accessed within the declared class itself.
+They are NOT inheritied by the subclass.
 - `package-private` (i.e. nothing written) - available to any other class in the same package.
 Is NOT available to another class outside the package, not even if it the other class extends the class with the `package-private` field.
 - `protected` - can be accessed only by the subclasses in other package or any class within the package of the protected members' class.
 - `public` - can be accessed from any other classes (assuming their packages are imported).

+#### Memeber Non-Accessibilty Modifiers
+These specify certain aspects that are not related to accessibity.
+- `static` fields only exist for the class for which they are defined, but they can be called by an instance of the class
+- `static` methods only exist for the class and can only be called by the class (i.e NOT by an object)
+- `final` fields cannot have their value change.
+For primitives, they are a constant.
+For reference values, the object itself can change but the reference to that object cannot change.
+- `final` methods cannot be overridden by a subclass
+- `abstract` methods do not have an implementation.
+The subclass must implement the method.
+They look like: `abstract myMethod();`.
+They can NOT be static or final.
+- `sychronized` methods mean that only 1 thread can execute that at a time.
+- `native` methods are those whose implementation is NOT in Java.

 #### Exceptions:
+- All errors and exceptions are derived from the `Throwable` CLASS!
+- Check exceptions are those which are not Error or RunTimeException (or their subclasses)
-- Checked Excpetions (i.e. anything that `throws` an Exception) requires a try / catch block
+- Anything that explicitly `throws` an Exception requires a try / catch block
-- The `try` block is only enough if the class it's inside of also `throws` the same checked exception, otherwise we, must have a `catch` for the specific checked exception
+- The `try` block is only enough if the class it's inside of also `throws` the same checked exception (or its superclass), otherwise we, must have a `catch` for the specific checked exception
 - There is no `ArrayIndexException`, that is FAKE...
 The correct one is `IndexOutOfBoundsException`
 - Exceptions in `catch` blocks need to be handled in order... ex. `catch(FileNotFoundException){}` needs to come before `catch(IOException){}` since it extends the IOExpection
+- All the `catch(){}` must come before the `finally{}`
 - Something like `catch(FileNotFoundException | IOException e)` is NOT ok if the 2 exceptions are sub / superclasses (as is the case in this example)
 - If a super class / interface method `throws` a checked exception, then the overriding method of sub class can NOT declare to throw the super class of the exception thrown by super class / interface
+- Yes, `main()` methods is allowed to `throws Exception` (or any other expection, ex.
+IOException)
+- The `IOException` must be imported from `java.io.*;`

 #### Garbage Collector:
   - You can NOT "force" the JVM to run the Garbage Collector